it-incubator/incubator-libs/.changeset/quick-ways-study.md

 BREAKING CHANGES:

-- `Card` component has been reworked.
+- `Dropdown` component has been reworked.

 For more details, see [MIGRATION.md](?path=/docs/getting-started-migration--docs#v2--v3).